shady33/docker-demo/README.md

 To build both dockers go their directories one by one and do:
 `docker build -t <name_of_image> .`

-To run both SendImage do the below command on raspberrypi:
+To run SendImage do the below command on raspberrypi:

 `docker run --device /dev/vchiq -t <name_of_image>`

-To run both SendImage do the below command on raspberrypi:
+To run ReceiveImage do the below command on raspberrypi:

 `docker run -t <name_of_image>`